Skip to content

 Verify

 Check to see if the graphs are being drawn in LibreNMS.
 This might take a few minutes.
 After at least one poll cycle (5 mins), check the LibreNMS disk I/O performance delta.
-Disk I/O can be found under the menu Devices>All Devices>[localhost hostname]>Health>Disk I/O.
+Disk I/O can be found under the menu Devices>All Devices>[localhost_hostname]>Health>Disk I/O.

 Depending on many factors, you should see the Ops/sec drop by ~30-40%.